-- Determine if there is probable liability and/or bad faith in the negotiation process.
+- Determine if there is probable liability and bad faith in the negotiation process.

 - Write a settlement demand letter and send it to the insurance company.

-- Argue on your behalf that the policy limits demands have merit and take your case to court if the insurer fails to act reasonably.
+- Argue that the policy limits demands have merit and take your case to court if the insurer fails to act reasonably.

 What Can You Get from a Policy Limits Demand to an Insurance Company?

-If the insurer violates their duty of good faith to negotiate reasonably and does not give your interests equal weight, then they may be exposed to liability far greater than the initial policy limits demand.
+What if the insurer violates their duty of good faith to negotiate reasonably and does not give your interests equal weight?
+They may be exposed to liability far greater than the initial policy limits demand.

-In order to obtain this amount of compensation, you need to proceed against them on the underlying action and then show that they did not operate in good faith with regards to your policy limits action.
+To obtain this compensation, you need to proceed against them on the underlying action and then show that they did not operate in good faith about your policy limits action.

-Once you are successful at this point, then the insurance company may be forced to give you the entire value of your damages judgment, and not just the amount of your policy limits.
+Once you succeed, the insurance company may be forced to give you the entire value of your damages judgment, not just the amount of your policy limits.

-This could mean that all of your medical expenses, lost wages, property damage or destruction, pain and suffering, and other tangible and intangible losses are reimbursed in full.
-This is why it so important to take policy limits cases seriously as they can meaningfully help you in your recovery.
+This could mean that all your medical expenses, lost wages, property damage or destruction, pain and suffering, and other tangible and intangible losses are fully reimbursed.
+This is why taking policy limits cases seriously is so important, as they can meaningfully help you recover.